xpack/hello-world-template-xpack/README-MAINTAINER.md

 - in a separate browser windows, open [TweetDeck](https://tweetdeck.twitter.com/)
 - using the `@xpack_project` account
-- paste the release name like **xPack hello-world-template-xpack v0.1.1 released**
+- paste the release name like **hello-world-template-xpack v0.1.2 released**
 - paste the link to the Web page release
 - click the **Tweet** button